-This is a canopic jar made of alabaster whose lid represents the head of Duamutef, the jackal.
-The canopic vessels were the containers that were placed in the tomb and were used to contain the viscera of the deceased when he was mummified.
-It was a set of four vessels whose lids represented the four sons of Horus: Kebeshenuef (falcon) for the intestines; Hapi (baboon) for the lungs; Amset (woman) for the liver; and Duamutef (jackal) for the stomach.
+It is a canopic jar whose lid represents Duamutef the jackal.
+The canopic jars were the containers that were placed in the tomb and were used to contain the viscera of the deceased when he was mummified.
+It was a set of four jars whose lids represented the four sons of Horus: Kebeshenuef (falcon) for the intestines; Hapi (baboon) for the lungs; Amset (woman) for the liver; and Duamutef (jackal) for the stomach.